 The public schools serving Daniel Island are under the Berkeley School District.
 These are the Daniel Island Academy (pre - K) and Daniel Island School (K - 8).
-The Bishop England High School is a private institution which accepts K9 - 12 students.
+Bishop England High School is a private institution that accepts K9 - 12 students.
 The Daniel Island Public Library is one of the biggest in Charleston.
 The library is also managed by the Berkeley School District.

 Matt O'Neill Real Estate has helped over 2,500 Charleston families with their home sales.
 We expertly work with both buyers and sellers.
 With over $1 Billion in homes sold under our belt, you know you’re in good hands when you choose to work with us.